dehesselle/mibap/README.md

 ### known issues

 - If you're logged in to the desktop (instead of doing everything headless via ssh), you'll probably get a popup asking to install Java.
 It's triggered by `gettext`'s configuration and can be safely ignored.
+  - FIXME: `gettext` can produce an error during checkout.
+Choose `Rerun phase checkout` and it continues.

 ## Status